Prasanta-Hembram/translations/marketing-page-feature-bookings-md/en.md

 - Reduce meeting room booking conflicts and overlaps to 0 — andcards does not allow booking overlap.
 - Reduce abandoned bookings with push notifications with reminders of booking start and finish.
-- Enable variety of payment options: free, free hour {creditsUrl} (team, individual), {bankCardsUrl}, cash.
+- Enable variety of payment options: free, free hour credits (team, individual), cards, external.
 - Send receipts for booking with bank card.
 - Understand space utilization with meeting room booking statistics, member booking and balance history.
-- Book using native {mobileAppsUrl} for iOS and Android.
+- Book using mobile apps for iOS and Android.
-- {roomDisplaySystemUrl} support for free.
+- Metting room display support for free.
-- Easily find and book meeting rooms in {otherBranchesUrl}.
+- Easily find and book meeting rooms in other branches in the network.
 - Synchronize bookings with personal calendar (Google, Outlook, Apple).
 - Manage bookings: admin can book on behalf of any member, view and edit bookings, set minimum and maximum booking length, booking step.
 - Simple and snappy UI similar to Google Calendar.